Background

 Task 2 – Interfaces

-Identify requirements for data acquisition from new built and already implemented heat pump systems.
-Considering types of signals, protocols and platforms for buildings and industry applications and related privacy issues and ongoing standardization activities.
+This task identifies requirements for data acquisition from new built and already implemented heat pump systems and provides information on types of signals, protocols and platforms for different heat pump use cases in buildings and industrial applications.

 Task 3 – Data analysis